mtrybus2208/mdb-srchr/README.md

 <img src="https://images82.fotosik.pl/963/2894f3582bdbc550.jpg">

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.